 Fact #3: They Need Vitamin C

-Guinea pigs body does not make Vitamin C and thus they need to intake it from their food.
+Guinea pigs’ body does not make Vitamin C and thus they need to intake it from their food.
 So, it is important to feed them Vitamin C if you are planning to have one as a pet.
 Buy some Vitamin C supplements for better care.
 It is an interesting fact because even the human body doesn’t produce Vitamin C.

 Fact #4: Their Teeth Are Always Growing

-Yes!
 Like our hair, their teeth are always growing.
 They will need something to chew to keep them from getting too big.
 They have 20 teeth.

 Fact #5: People Eat Guinea Pigs

 Guinea pigs are a culinary staple in the Andes Mountain, South America, where they are known as cuy.
-(Such cruelty!)

 Fact #6: The Story Behind the Name

 While guinea pigs are not from Guinea, it is possible that “guinea” was incorporated into their name since they may have been sold for a guinea (a kind of English coin).
-Some people also say that Europeans may have believed that guinea pigs came from the African country Guinea since ships conveying the furry mammals from South America frequently used to halt there before going ahead towards Europe.
+Some people also say that Europeans may have believed that guinea pigs came from the African country, Guinea since ships conveying the furry mammals from South America frequently used to halt there before going ahead towards Europe.

 Fact #7: Consent Is Everything Even Among Guinea Pigs